 The Town is not responsible for damaged lawns, sprinkler heads, fences, steps, trees or shrubs that are located in the public way.
 The public street layout is generally 40 feet wide but can be as much as 75 feet wide, which usually extends beyond the street pavement.

-The Town will be responsible for mailboxes that are physically hit by a snow plow.
-However, mailboxes will not be repaired if they are in a deteriorated condition or are damaged by snow pushback.
-Mailboxes and posts damaged by a snowplow will be fixed and/or replaced by the Town with a standard wooden post and mailbox.
+The Town will not be responsible for mailboxes that are physically hit by snow pushback.
+Mailboxes will be replaced if physically hit by a Town snow plow, it must be witnessed and a description of the plow vehicle must be given.
+Mailboxes will not be repaired if they are in a deteriorated condition or are damaged by snow pushback.
+Mailboxes and posts physically hit by a Town snowplow will be fixed and/or replaced by the Town with a standard wooden post and mailbox.

 The Highway Department will keep a stock of sand-filled buckets to temporarily restore fallen mailboxes in the event the ground is frozen and enables the proper installation of new mailbox.
 The Highway Department will properly finish the installation of the new mailbox when the ground thaws.